In-patient luxury rehab center in Thailand

 1. Schizophrenia

 Schizophrenia has a wide range of effects on a person’s life and well-being.
-When left untreated, it can lead to anxiety and depression, substance abuse, social isolation, inability to work or attend school, financial problems, health and medical problems, aggressiveness, and suicidal thoughts and tendencies.
+When left untreated, it leads to anxiety and depression, substance abuse, social isolation, inability to work or attend school, financial problems, health and medical problems, aggressiveness, and suicidal thoughts and tendencies.

-When it comes to comparison to other mental disorders, schizophrenia is characterized by psychosis and changes the way people think, feel, behave, and perceive reality.
+When it comes to comparison to other mental disorders, schizophrenia is characterized by psychosis and the condition changes the way people think, feel, behave, and perceive reality.

 2. Schizoaffective disorder

 While the exact cause of schizoaffective disorder is unknown, genetics is a likely factor i.e., it tends to run in families.
-According to the National Alliance on Mental Illness, brain function and structure may be different in people with schizoaffective disorder.
+According to an article titled, “Schizoaffective Disorder” from the National Alliance on Mental Illness, there are variations in brain structure and function in people with schizoaffective disorder.
 Other potential causes of this disorder are stress or trauma and drug use.

 Effects of schizoaffective disorder, especially if not managed properly, include social isolation, unemployment, anxiety, depression, interpersonal and family conflicts, substance abuse, health problems, poverty, and suicidal thoughts and tendencies.